indahsh/Indonesia-Covid19/README.md

 - Based on the time series diagram, there are 4 waves of Covid-19 in Indonesia: the first peak in January 2021, the second peak in July 2021, the third peak in February 2022, and the fourth peak in August 2022.
 - West Java has the highest total active COVID-19 cases, with 380.287 cases.
 - Central Java is the province with the highest number of total deaths due to Covid-19, with 33.480 cases.
-- East Java is the province with the highest Case Fatality Rate (CFR) of 5,46%, with a Case Recovered Rate (CRR) of 78,12%
+- East Java has the highest Case Fatality Rate (CFR) of 5,46%, with a Case Recovered Rate (CRR) of 78,12%.

-## KEY FINDINGS

 ## RECOMMENDATION STRATEGIES
+1. <p align="justify">Direct more resources and healthcare services to regions with the highest active cases, such as West Java and DKI Jakarta.
+Meanwhile, healthcare capacity in regions with the least reported deaths should be enhanced to ensure they are prepared for potential outbreaks.</p>
+2. <p align="justify">Continue public health campaigns emphasizing the importance of vaccination, mask-wearing, and social distancing.
+Target regions with lower recovery rates to improve vaccination coverage, thus reducing the case fatality rate.</p>
+3. <p align="justify">Expand healthcare infrastructure in areas with high active cases to handle potential surges in COVID-19 cases.
+Provide healthcare workers with adequate training, support, and resources, especially in high-impact areas.</p>